lnemsick-simp/pupmod-simp-libkv/Design.md

   * When the backend information is not specified, each function must look up the information in Hieradata when called.

-* Each function that uses a key parameter for an individual key/value pair must automatically prepend the Puppet environment to that key, by default.
+* Each function that uses a key or keydir parameter must automatically prepend the Puppet environment to that key, by default.

   * Stored information is generally isolated per Puppet environment.
   * To support storage of truly global information in a backend, the interface must provide a mechnism to disable this prepending.
-  * Prepending will not apply to `list` or `deletetree` operations.

 * The interface must allow additional metadata in the form of a Hash to be persisted/retrieved with the key-value pair.